cloud-bulldozer/utils/es-reindexers/README.md

 systemctl status perfscale-es-estestindex.service
 ```

+## **Important Points To Note**
+* While creating indices, always try to have unique aliases assigned to them to avoid collisions during querying.
+* Never create an index with a name that is a substring of another index.
+This will create issues while applying index-patterns to those set of indices which are required for rollover activities.
+  * Example for INVALID case: `ingress-performance` and `ingress-performance-baseline`
+  * Example for VALID case: `ingress-performance` and `baseline-ingress-performance`

 ## Current list of configured jobs in jump host
 ### Perfscale ES Dev Instance Jobs
 | Timer | Service | Driver Script | Source Index | Destination Index | Cadence |